SoultatosStefanos/archv/README.md

 ### Notes

-Archv makes use of several C++20 library features (input range adaptors), thus certain compilers that do not support them will fail to  build this project. (like Clang libc++).
+Archv makes use of several C++20 library features (input range adaptors), thus certain compilers that do not support these features will fail to build this project (like Clang libc++).
 (see https://en.cppreference.com/w/cpp/compiler_support).
 Archv has been tested with GCC libstdc++.